logdna/logdna-agent-v2/docs/README.md

 ### Configuring Events

-Kubernetes and OpenShift Events are by default automatically captured by the agent.
+Kubernetes and OpenShift events are by default automatically captured by the agent.
 This feature can be controlled by the `LOGDNA_LOG_K8S_EVENTS` option with only two valid values:

-* `always` - Always capture Events
+* `always` - Always capture events
-* `never` - Never capture Events
+* `never` - Never capture events
 * __Note:__ The default option is `always`

 > :warning: Due to a ["won't fix" bug in the Kubernetes API](https://github.com/kubernetes/kubernetes/issues/41743), the agent collects events from the entire cluster including multiple nodes.
-To prevent duplicate logs when running multiple pods, the agents defer responsibilty of capturing Events to the oldest pod in the cluster.
+To prevent duplicate logs when running multiple pods, the agents defer responsibilty of capturing events to the oldest pod in the cluster.
 If that pod is killed, the next oldest pod will take over responsibility and continue from where the previous pod left off.